 - Value to org = quality

-I hope you see that no stratum is more important than another, and they need each other to support the organization to flourish into capacity.
+I hope you see that no stratum is more important than another, and they need each other to support the organization’s flourishing into capacity.

 What happens when the leadership layers or stratum is weak, underdefined, or absent?

-When the stratum of the organization is weak this is a crack or constraint, and when you are the person doing the work, you have to dip into the stratum below and do that work.
-So, if you are a stratum III director developing systems to understand financial forecasting and data to support ongoing growth and acquisition, plus the stratum II layer manager does not exist, or is not doing their work – then you have to do the development of process work to ensure that the front-line work is getting done on-time, on-budget … That means that your systems development is constricted and the organization is not gaining the predictability it needs!
+When the stratum of the organization is weak, this is a crack or constraint, and when you are the person doing the work, you have to dip into the stratum below and do that work.
+So, if you are a stratum III director developing systems to understand financial forecasting and data to support ongoing growth and acquisition, plus the stratum II layer manager does not exist or is not doing their work – then you have to do the development of process work to ensure that the front-line work is getting done on-time, on-budget … That means your systems development is constricted, and the organization is not gaining the predictability it needs!

-Using the organization design framework above will help you think through:
+Using the organization design framework above will help you think through the following: